 With respect to ANX-514, despite positive nonclinical testing that indicated bioequivalence between ANX-514 and the reference product, Taxotere, our bioequivalence trial of ANX-514 did not demonstrate bioequivalence between ANX-514 and the reference product based on the FDA's benchmark regulatory standards.
 In addition, the FDA may inquire regarding the manufacturing source, in-process and product release specifications and overall uniformity of reference product used in the bioequivalence trial of ANX-514, particularly since it was conducted at sites in multiple countries, and we may be unable to provide documentation satisfactory to the FDA with respect to such reference product, which may result in the FDA requiring that we evaluate additional patients, re-perform the bioequivalence study, conduct clinical studies or take other remedial measures.
-Further, the form of API used in the manufacture of ANX-514 for purposes of our bioequivalence study of ANX-514 will not be the same form of API used in the manufacture of ANX-514 for purposes of process validation batches or commercial supply.
-To ensure the comparability of the ANX-514 used in the bioequivalence study and the ANX-514 intended for commercial sale, the FDA may require that we evaluate both forms of ANX-514 used in the bioequivalence study, conduct clinical studies or take other remedial actions.
-We may have insufficient quantities of both forms of ANX-514 and could incur substantial cost and delay in acquiring such quantities, in addition to the time and expense associated with conducting the evaluation, re-performing the study, conducting clinical studies or taking other remedial measures.
-Furthermore, we have licensed certain rights to ANX-514 to a third party and have limited control over any nonclinical testing or clinical studies such third party, or a future third-party licensee identify a safety or efficacy concern with respect to ANX-514, or the lack of comparable pharmacokinetics between ANX-514 and Taxotere, such data could have an adverse
+Further, the form of API used in the manufacture of ANX-514 for purposes of our bioequivalence study of ANX-514 will not be the same form of API used in the manufacture of ANX-514 intended for commercial sale, the FDA may require that we evaluate both forms of ANX-514 in additional patients, re-perform the bioequivalence study, conduct quantities of both forms of ANX-514 and could incur substantial cost and delay in acquiring such quantities, in addition to the time and expense associated with conducting the evaluation, re-performing the study, conducting clinical studies or taking or clinical studies or take other remedial measures.
+Further, such data could not clinical studies or take other remedial measures associated with conducting the evaluation, re-performing the study, conduct clinical studies or take other remedial measures.
+Furthermore, we have licensed certain rights to ANX-514 to a third party and have limited control over any nonclinical testing or clinical studies such third party, or a future third-party licensee, may conduct.
+If data from investigations of ANX-514 sponsored by a third-party licensee identify a safety or efficacy concern with respect